The Christmas Family

 Therapy Story Time

-Identifying the negatives in your life story that have led to the problems you experience today is a key part of Narative Therapy.
-This model of therapy encourages clients to creativley set a new course for the direction of their life.
+Identifying the negatives in your life story that have led to the problems you experience today is a key part of Narrative Therapy.
+This model of therapy encourages clients to creatively set a new course for the direction of their lives.

 Gardening: It Grows You